-6. The basic functions of a firm are marketing, accounting/finance, and operations.
+6. The basic functions of a firm are marketing, accounting/ finance, and operations.
 An interesting class discussion: "Do all firms/organizations (private, government, not-for-profit) perform these three functions?"
 The authors' hypothesis is yes, they do.

-7. The 10 strategic decisions of operations management are product design, quality, process, location, layout, human resources, supply-chain management, inventory, scheduling (aggregate and short term), and maintenance.
+7. The 10 decisions of operations management are product design, quality, process, location, layout, human resources, supplychain management, inventory, scheduling (aggregate and short term), and maintenance.
 We find this structure an excellent way to help students organize and learn the material.

-8. Four areas that are important to improving labor productivity are: (1) basic education (basic reading and math skills), (2) diet of the labor force, (3) social overhead that makes labor available (water, sanitation, transportation, etc.), and (4) maintaining and expanding the skills necessary for changing technology and knowledge, as well as for teamwork and motivation.
+8. Four areas that are important to improving labour productivity are: (1) basic education (basic reading and math skills), (2) diet of the labour force, (3) social overhead that makes labour available (water, sanitation, transportation, etc.), and (4) maintaining and expanding the skills necessary for changing technology and knowledge, as well as for teamwork and motivation.

 9. Productivity is harder to measure when the task becomes more intellectual.
 A knowledge society implies that work is more intellectual and therefore harder to measure.
-Because the U.S. and many other countries are increasingly "knowledge" societies, productivity is harder to measure.
-Using labor-hours as a measure of productivity for a postindustrial society vs. an industrial or agriculture society is very different.
-For example, decades spent developing a marvelous new drug or winning a very difficult legal case on intellectual property rights may be significant for post-industrial societies, but not show much in the way of productivity improvement measured in labor-hours.
+Because Canada (and many other countries) are increasingly "knowledge" societies, productivity is harder to measure.
+Using labour hours as a measure of productivity for a postindustrial society vs. an industrial or agricultural society is very different.
+For example, decades spent developing a marvelous new drug or winning a very difficult legal case on intellectual property rights may be significant for postindustrial societies, but not show much in the way of productivity improvement measured in labour hours.